-AMARTINA PINE NIBRE MULTI-FOCUS TEAM CONSULTATION PATHWAY Consultation Meeting Multi-Focus Consultation Team collaborates with the school team to develop and implement a plan for the student, including monitoring strategies.
+MULTI-FOCUS TEAM CONSULTATION PATHWAY

+Consultation Meeting Multi-Focus Consultation Team collaborates with the school team to develop and implement a plan for the student, including monitoring strategies.
 Student program modifications to grade level should be reviewed by the MFT when students are transitioning between divisions, between elementary and secondary school, and/or the data is indicating a change in baseline achievement.
 Multi-Focus Consultation Team explores and recommends any additional referrals or consultation as required, based on intervention attempted to date Multi-focus Consultation Team may recommend additional assessment of the student through KPR's Psychology team, Mental Health Clinicians, Speech Language Pathologists, or BCBAs.
 If an assessment is recommended, the principal or professional staff member responsible for the assessment.
-Assessments that are recommended through the Multi-Focus Consultation Team Meeting will be documented on the Multi-Focus Consultation Team Meeting Minutes of the Multi-Focus Consultation Team meeting will be documented on the Multi-Focus Consultation Team Meeting Minutes form and will be uploaded to the Multi-Focus Consultation Team referral in KPR Lite by the SERT Central Review and Monitoring of Professional Assessments Central Review Team consists of Executive Officer of Professional Services, Senior Psychology and Speech Language Clinicians, Team Lead of Technology and Support Systems, Manager of Professional Services, and System Principals of Special Education Central Review Team will meet quarterly to review scope of Multi-Focus Consultation Teams, referrals for consultation, as well as to monitor the number of professional assessments recommended When there is disagreement with the recommendations made by the Multi-Focus Consultation Team, the Central Review Team will review the student's needs and the recommendations made, and will suggest a path moving forward In some situations, the Central Review Team may be requested to triage and assign referrals to expedite equitable service for students The Central Review Team will review system data on 1) assessment allocation, 2) reading disability interventions, 3) student program modifications program modifications
+Assessments that are recommended through the Multi-Focus Consultation Team meeting will be documented on the Multi-Focus Consultation Team Meeting Minutes form and will be uploaded to the Multi-Focus Consultation Team Meeting Minutes form and will be uploaded to the Multi-Focus Consultation Team referral in KPR Lite by the SERT Central Review and Monitoring of Professional Assessments " Central Review Team consists of Executive Officer of Professional Services, Senior Psychology and Speech Language Clinicians, Team Lead of Technology and Support Systems, Manager of Professional Services, and System Principals of Special Education " Central Review Team will meet quarterly to review scope of Multi-Focus Consultation Teams, referrals for consultation, as well as to monitor the number of professional assessments recommended " When there is disagreement with the recommendations made by the Multi-Focus Consultation Team, the Central Review Team will review the student's needs and the recommendations made, and will suggest a path moving forward " In some situations, the Central Review Team may be requested to triage and assign referrals to expedite equitable service for students " The Central Review Team will review system data on 1) assessment allocation, 2) reading disability interventions, 3) student program modifications